uho/interpretive/README.md

 	}interpretive

-`interpretive{` and `}interpretive` temporarily set `interpretice-wordlist` to be the current wordlist and revert to the previous current wordlist respectively.
+`interpretive{` and `}interpretive` temporarily set `interpretive-wordlist` to be the current wordlist and revert to the previous current wordlist respectively.
 Other implementation techniques could be used with this notation.

 ### Ticking words